All Episodes

 I did.

-But let me just get back to the room.
+But let me just get back to you.

 And meanwhile, she had nothing to do with it.